ouguochong/ruby-clb/README.md

 # ruby-clb
-A LUA-scriptable bot for MapleStory Europe
+A lua-scriptable clientless bot for MapleStory Europe.

 ## dependencies
 * Nana 1.1.3 (C++ GUI lib, can be found at https://github.com/cnjinhao/nana)